Wedding Photography at Castell Coch Near Cardiff in South Wales

 Signing the Marriage Schedule – Cardiff Registrar Rules

-As of May 2021, the signing of the wedding register is no more, to be replaced by the signing of a marriage schedule.
-The marriage certificate is gone from the ceremony too, as everything has been moved online.
+As of May 2021, the signing of the wedding register is no longer required; instead, a marriage schedule must be signed.
+The marriage certificate is no longer issued at the ceremony, either, as everything has been moved online.
 I have mixed feelings about these changes.

 My very first signing of the schedule was of Ashlinn and Chris at Castell Coch, taken just 2 days after the register went online.

-With the marriage schedule, there are no data protection issues and therefore no restriction on photography.
+With the marriage schedule, there are no data protection issues, so there is no restriction on photography.
 I’m allowed to photograph discreetly throughout.

-I shall miss the presentation of the wedding certificate though.
-The certificate was something tangible that the couple could take away with them on the day.
-Many register offices made a show of handing it to the couple, which again, was a lovely wedding photo moment.
+I shall miss the presentation of the wedding certificate, though.
+The certificate was a tangible item that the couple could take away on the day.
+Many register offices made a show of handing it to the couple, which again was a lovely wedding photo moment.

-The newlyweds pose with the now defunct ‘dummy’ register.
-Not the official signing, but the next best thing when photography of the signing wasn’t allowed.
+The newlyweds pose with the now-defunct ‘dummy’ register.
+Not the official signing, but the next best thing when photography wasn’t allowed.

 Wedding Bookings at Castell Coch